Smuffinn/HBH/README.md

     git push origin feature/your-feature-name
     ```
 5. Open a pull request.

+## Code of Conduct
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for details on our community standards.

+## Security
+If you discover any security vulnerabilities, please read our [Security Policy](SECURITY.md) for instructions on how to report them.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.